marlonrichert/zsh-snap/README.md

 Znap also automatically regenerates its internal cache for each command when…
 * …a cache file is older than the Git index of its associated repo.
 * …the last argument of the `znap eval` statements that produced it has changed.
-So, if the last argument `znap eval` contains a variable, then its cached output will be regenerated whenever the variable changes.
+So, if the last argument to `znap eval` contains a variable, then its cached output will be regenerated whenever the variable changes.
 See the [example `.zshrc` file](.zshrc) for a practical use of this.
 * …the cache file is missing.
-You can delete them manually from `$XDG_CACHE_HOME/zsh-snap`.
+You can delete them manually from `$XDG_CACHE_HOME/zsh-snap/eval`.

 ### Asynchronous compilation
 While you are using Zsh, Znap compiles your scripts and functions in the background, when the Zsh